Communication of the Trump administration during the COVID-19 pandemic: Medical supplies

-On the prevalence of medical supplies, Trump has made unsubstantiated claims that "many of the states are stocked up," with certain hospitals "holding ventilators, they don't want to let 'em up."
+On the prevalence of medical supplies, Trump made unsubstantiated claims that "many of the states are stocked up," with certain hospitals "holding ventilators, they don't want to let 'em up."
 Trump has also questioned the exponential increase in mask demand during the pandemic and suggested that the reason for the shortage was masks "going out the back door".
 As evidence, the White House pointed to an early March call by Cuomo to investigate people who steal medical products.
 While there have been reports of small-scale thefts of hand sanitizer, gloves and masks around the country, Cuomo and New York hospitals rejected Trump's claims.

 On April 3, Jared Kushner, Trump's son-in-law and adviser, stated regarding medical supplies that "what you have all over the country is a lot of people are asking for things that they don't necessarily need at the moment ... you have instances where in cities, [ventilators are] running out, but the state still has a stockpile [of ventilators].
 And the notion of the federal stockpile was it's supposed to be our stockpile; it's not supposed to be state stockpiles that they then use."

-At the time that Kushner made his remarks, it was contradicted by the Department of Health and Human Services website, whose description of the federal stockpile was as follows: the "Strategic National Stockpile is the nation's largest supply of life-saving pharmaceuticals and medical supplies for use in a public health emergency severe enough to cause local supplies to run out.
-When state, local, tribal, and territorial responders request federal assistance to support their response efforts, the stockpile ensures that the right medicines and supplies get to those who need them most during an emergency."
+At the time that Kushner made his remarks, they were contradicted by the Department of Health and Human Services website, whose description of the federal stockpile explicitly stated that "state, local, tribal, and territorial responders" could request federal assistance through the stockpile.
+The website description was changed after journalists reported on the contradiction.

-After Kushner made his remarks, the website description was changed after journalists reported on the contradiction.
-The new description stated: "The Strategic National Stockpile's role is to supplement state and local supplies during public health emergencies.
-Many states have products stockpiled, as well.
-The supplies, medicines, and devices for life-saving care contained in the stockpile can be used as a short-term stopgap buffer when the immediate supply of adequate amounts of these materials may not be immediately available."